bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 ## Installing the Island

-Bridgetown comes with a [bundled configuration](/docs/bundled-configurations) to set up the `<is-land>` web component, [a tiny package](https://is-land.11ty.dev) which lets you _lazy-load_ islands just as they become visible on-screen or are interacted with (aka clicked).
+Bridgetown comes with a [bundled configuration](/docs/bundled-configurations) to set up the `<is-land>` web component, [a tiny package](https://is-land.11ty.dev) which lets you _lazy-load_ islands when they become visible on-screen or are interacted with (aka clicked).

 Run this command to add it to your main JavaScript bundle: